SIRDNARch/qlever-conformance-website/README.md

 # qlever-conformance-website

-Website to visualize the results of the [qlever-conformance-tests](https://github.com/ad-freiburg/qlever-conformance-tests).
+Website to visualize the result files of the [sparql-conformance](https://github.com/ad-freiburg/sparql-conformance).

 ## Prerequisites